KPROJ: A Program for Unfolding Electronic and Phononic Bands: The -projection method

 \section{The $\textit{k}$-projection method}

-The details of the $\textit{k}$-projection method have been given in Ref. \cite{k-project}.
-Here we give a brief description of its formalism.
+The details of the $\textit{k}$-projection method have been given in Ref.\ \cite{k-project}.
+Here we give a brief description of the formalism.
 Assuming the lattice vectors of a supercell (\textbf{$A_i$}) and the corresponding primitive cell (\textbf{$a_i$}) are related by

 where \textbf{M} is the transformation matrix between the lattice vectors of the supercell and the primitive cell.
-Here, det\textbf{M} = $N_c$, where $N_c$ is the number of the unit cell.
-It means that there are $N_c$ translation vectors ($R^M_p$) of the primitive used to obtain a supercell.
-Fig.~\ref{FIG1}(a) shows $R^M_p$ for a 2 $\times$ 2 supercell of the two-dimensional (2D) square lattice.
+Here, det\textbf{M} = $N_c$, where $N_c$ is the number of unit cells in the supercell.
+Figure \ref{FIG1}(a) shows $R^M_p$ for a 2 $\times$ 2 supercell of a two-dimensional (2D) square lattice.

-One can also use the matrix \textbf{M} to build the relation between their reciprocal lattice vectors.
-In the reciprocal space, multiple $\textbf{k}$-points ($\textbf{k}_p$) in the first BZ of the primitive cell fold back to a single $\textbf{k}$-point ($\textbf{k}_s$) in the first BZ of the supercell
+One can also use the matrix \textbf{M} to build the relationship between their reciprocal lattice vectors.
+In the reciprocal space, multiple $k$-points ($\textbf{k}_p$) in the first BZ of the primitive cell fold back to a single $k$-point ($\textbf{k}_s$) in the first BZ of the supercell

 where $\textbf{G}^s_0$ are the reciprocal lattice vectors of the supercell that map the folding.
-The number of $\textbf{G}^s_0$ equals to $N_c$.
-Fig.~\ref{FIG1}(b) schematically illustrates the folding in a 2 $\times$ 2 supercell of the 2D square lattice.
-The scheme of the $\textit{k}$-projeciton band unfolding technique is to build a projector operator($\hat{P}_\textbf{k}$) based on the translation operators ($\hat{\textbf{\textit{T}}}_t$) and the irreducible representations ($\chi_{\boldsymbol{k}_{\mathrm{p}}}$) labeled by $\textbf{k}$ within the first BZ of the primitive cell and apply it to the wavefunctions of the supercell.
-Then, one needs to calculate the weights of the projected wavefunctions
+The number of $\textbf{G}^s_0$ equals $N_c$.
+Fig.\ref{FIG1}(b) schematically illustrates the folding in a 2 $\times$ 2 supercell of the 2D square lattice.
+The scheme of the $k$-projection band unfolding technique is to build a projector operator($\hat{P}_\textbf{k}$) based on the translation operators ($\hat{\textbf{\textit{T}}}_t$) and the irreducible representations ($\chi_{\boldsymbol{k}_{\mathrm{p}}}$) labeled by $\textbf{k}$ within the first BZ of the primitive cell and apply it to the wavefunctions of the supercell.
+Then, one needs to calculate the weights of the projected wave functions

 For wavefunctions expanded in plane waves, the weights of the projected wavefunctions for one of $k_p$ corresponding to a $\textbf{G}^s_0$ are